 Her experience includes, but is not limited to:

-- Defending the interests of the Russian Federation (represented by The Federal Agency for State Property Management, Rosimushchestvo) as a majority stakeholder of Russian-Indian joint venture against fradulent actions of minority stakeholders.
+- Defending the interests of the Russian Federation (represented by The Federal Agency for State Property Management, Rosimushchestvo) as a majority stakeholder of Russian-Indian joint venture against fraudulent actions of minority stakeholders.
 This cross-border case involves Russian and Indian jurisdictions.
 Matter value: estimated over USD 200m.

-- Defending the owner of the biggest Russian fishing company against a corporate raid by a former business partner who tried to take over a 33% share in the business illegally.
+- Defending the owner of the biggest Russian company against a corporate raid by a former business partner who tried to take over a 33% share in the business illegally.
 This is an unprecedented case of open extortion over a share in one of Russia’s largest industrial holdings, involving criminal activity of a record value.

 - Defending the interests of Allianz, one of the leading international insurance companies, in a confrontation with bogus agricultural lawyers who had brought claims worth over RUB 1bn against the company.